Tarpon: Swim bladder

-One of the unique features of Megalops is the swim bladder, which, in addition to controlling the buoyancy, can be used as an accessory respiratory organ.
+The swim bladder of Megalops can be used as an accessory respiratory organ, in addition to controlling the buoyancy.
 It arises dorsally from the posterior pharynx, and the respiratory surface is coated with blood capillaries with a thin epithelium over the top.
-This is the basis of the alveolar tissue found in the swim bladder and is believed to be one of the primary methods by which Megalops "breathes".
+This is the basis of the alveolar tissue found in the swim bladder and allows Megalops to breathe air.
 This trait is essential due to the mangrove and marsh ecosystems the fish use as nursery habitats, which often have stagnant waters low in oxygen.
 The young fish will also ride the water into remote semi-landlocked ponds during storms and king tides, where they will stay from one to three years.
 These ponds, some of which are brackish or freshwater, often become so low in oxygen that tarpons and snooks are the only fish able to survive in these environments.
 The juveniles therefore face fewer competitors and predators, but need to breathe atmospheric oxygen to survive.
 The ability to breathe air is retained in the adults.
 Even if they live in more oxygenated marine coastal habitats, they have high rates of aerobic metabolism and also occasionally occur in hypoxic waters.
 These fish are obligate air breathers and will die without sufficient access to the surface.
 Gas exchange occurs at the surface through a rolling motion commonly associated with tarpon sightings.
-This "breathing" is believed to be mediated by visual cues, and the frequency of breathing is inversely correlated to the dissolved O_{2} content of the water in which they live.
+This breathing is believed to be mediated by visual cues, and the frequency of breathing is inversely correlated to the dissolved O_{2} content of the water in which they live.